yehia67/documentation/iota-js/0.1/mam/introduction/overview.md

 ## Audience

-This documentation is designed for people who are familiar with the JavaScript programming language and object-oriented programming concepts.
+This documentation is designed for developers who are familiar with the JavaScript programming language and object-oriented programming concepts.
 You should also be familiar with basic IOTA concepts such as [bundles, and transactions](root://dev-essentials/0.1/concepts/bundles-and-transactions.md).

 ## Prerequisites